okeken/okeken/README.md

 # Hi there!
-I'm Oke Kehinde :cowboy_hat_face:
+I'm Kenny :cowboy_hat_face:

 and here are a few things I'm working on:

 - Building Interactive frontend UI with Reactjs
+- Creating backend systems for Web Applications
-- Biulding Web3 Dapps for the decentralized world
+- Building Web3 Dapps for the decentralized world
 - Writing Smart Contracts On the EVM

 I **love** nerding out about creative coding, so don't hesitate to reach out!